Pine Needle Tea Benefits

 The varieties above contain harmful toxins that could cause adverse side effects.
 There have been reports of irritation in the mouth and throat, inflamed patches on the skin, nausea, vomiting, dizziness, headaches, diarrhoea and more.

 Should you experience any of these issues, we urge you to seek medical consultation.
 Never take risks with your health - buy safely sourced Pine Needle Tea from us.

 Pine Needle Tea and Pregnancy

-Now you know the facts, it’s time to try the brew.
-The good news is that when it comes to “how to make Pine Needle Tea”, the instructions are relatively straightforward.
+Now that you know the facts - and maybe managed your expectations - it’s time to try the brew.
+You’ll be pleased to know that the instructions concerning how to make Pine Needle Tea are relatively straightforward.

 Time needed: 10 minutes.

-Put Pine Needle Tea into one of our Tea Filters / Infusers.
+Put Loose Tea into one of our Tea Filters / Infusers.

 Brew fresh water using either filtered or bottled water.

-- Add Filter or Infuser to your Cup
+3, Add Filter or Infuser to your Cup.

 Place the Tea-filled accessory into a cup or mug.